How to take a smarter, more agile approach to portfolio management

 5. A portfolio management function needs to focus on outcome, not process

-Too many change portfolio functions become a slave to process and inadvertently lumber the organization with this, quickly creating a low value industry that distracts from the delivery at hand.
+Too many change portfolio functions become a slave to process and inadvertently lumber the organisation with this, quickly creating a low value industry that distracts from the delivery at hand.

 Deliberately placing outcomes at the centre of the function’s remit helps avoid this (as does the size of the team).
 Clarity of delivery does not come from tomes of status.